ComNets-Bremen/SWIMMobility/README.md

 The SWIM model has a number of configurable parameters that are defined in the 'SWIMMobility.ned'.
 Each of these parameters has default values and if they are required to be changed, use the omnetpp.ini file to set these changed values.

-- 'alpha' is the alpha value used in the SWIM model (default is 0.5)
+- `alpha` is the alpha value used in the SWIM model (default is 0.5)
 - TODO